marcus-downing/plugin-b/README.md

 Most of the fields in this file match the Grunt specification.
 The non-standard ones are:

  * `namespace`: The PHP namespace of all your plugin's classes and functions.
+ * `pluginDependencies`: Any other WordPress plugins that must be loaded for your plugin to work.

 If you choose not to use a PHP namespace for your plugin, don't omit the field.
 Instead put this in your `package.json` file: